The Average Student Loan Debt in Canada

 Final Words

-As the statistics above show, we're witnessing a growing trend of graduates borrowing money from both government and private financial institutions.
+We're witnessing a growing trend of graduates borrowing money from both government and private financial institutions.
 The crisis is reflected in the number of graduates struggling with their debt, as well as in the default rate, which is slowly but surely rising.

 With an average college student loan debt in Canada of $28,000 per debtor, high tuition fees, and an average pay-off time of 10 years, it's essential to stay on top of your student loan debt and create a solid plan for repayment.